Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Findings

 \subsubsection{Uneven adoption}

-Researchers reported logistical hurdles to adopting AI tools, which seemed related to their comfort with technology and inequality around funding.
-For example, P13 expressed that the prevalent feeling among their team when faced with a new tool is: \textit{``We're going to have to learn this, it's gonna take forever, and we're never going to get around to doing the actual project.''} P2 and P5 recounted that cost influenced their choice of models, P2 stating \textit{``since the Claude model is quite expensive, I didn't use it, and OpenAI models are much cheaper, so I could test it out.''} Researchers also may not be certain how to find tools that meet their needs; P20 described how \textit{``you don't know what's out there, sometimes you don't even know what something's called.''} Overall, logistical issues led researchers to be more reliant on accessible interfaces like ChatGPT, even when these are not optimized for their use case, an issue exacerbated for non-technical researchers.
+Researchers reported logistical hurdles to adopting AI tools, which related to their comfort with technology and inequality around funding.
+For example, participants (P1, P3, P10, P13, P18) expressed that adopting new technologies takes time and effort: \textit{``We're going to have to learn this, it's gonna take forever, and we're never going to get around to doing the actual project''} (P13).
+These efforts could be even higher for researchers not in computing fields.
+Researchers also may not be certain how to find tools that meet their needs; P20 described how \textit{``you don't know what's out there, sometimes you don't even know what something's called.''} P2 and P5 recounted that cost influenced their choice of models, P2 stating \textit{``since the Claude model is quite expensive, I didn't use it, and OpenAI models are much cheaper, so I could test it out.''} Overall, logistical issues led researchers to be more reliant on readily available interfaces like ChatGPT, even when these are not optimized for their use case, an issue exacerbated for non-technical researchers.